zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-amazon.md

 By color or wealth, or by learning, or by industry or by craftsmanship or By science or by feeling or understanding many things, or by some other point, or Someone presents a sense of superiority in the heart of this dimension It is the dimension that is achieved.
-This dimension is said to be “The holy man is the illusion Dimension' is the discreet deception and dimensionInto the unborn The palate dwells.
+This dimension is said to be "The holy man is the illusion Dimension' is the discreet deception and dimensionInto the unborn The palate dwells.

 [APZ 21.3] (#apz21 .3) {#apz21 .3.ref .apz} "Who does not have a collection
 Going by way means are two arrivals.
-Cravings Gathering Outlook (ii) Replace “motherhood” in paragraph 1 (ii) (iii) herein (2-6) “Collecting” should be used discriminately) (iii) Collating his cravings Convinced.
+Cravings Gathering Outlook (ii) Replace "motherhood" in paragraph 1 (ii) (iii) herein (2-6) "Collecting" should be used discriminately) (iii) Collating his cravings Convinced.
 The outlook gathering is disillusioned.
 Cravings collection The gathering was unimaginable because the view was dispelled by the gathering (iv) whether the person himself will come to the lust in any matter